sybrenjansen/mpire/docs/usage/map.rst

 ---------------

 Occasionally, workers that process multiple, memory intensive tasks do not release their used up memory properly, which results in memory usage building up.
-This is not a bug in MPIRE, but a consequence of Python's poor garbage collection in child processes.
+This is not a bug in MPIRE, but a consequence of Python's poor garbage collection.
 To avoid this type of problem you can set the worker lifespan: the number of tasks (well, actually the number of chunks of tasks) after which a worker should restart.

 .. code-block:: python